Skip to main content

 CPU, memory, IO and network

-The idea we are leveraging here is that every resource manager has to resort to cgroups on Linux to manage CPU, memory and IO resources.
-Each resource manager does it differently but the take away here is that the accounting information is readily available in the cgroups.
-By walking through the cgroups file system, we can gather the metrics that map them to a particular compute unit as resource manager tends to create cgroups for each compute unit with some sort of identifier attached to it.
+The idea we are leveraging here is that every resource manager has to resort to cgroups on Linux to manage CPU, memory, and IO resources.
+Each resource manager does it differently, but the takeaway here is that the accounting information is readily available in the cgroups.
+By walking through the cgroups file system, we can gather the metrics and map them to a particular compute unit as resource managers tend to create cgroups for each compute unit with some sort of identifier attached to it.

-Although cgroups already provide us with rich information about metrics of individual compute units, some important metrics are still unavailable at cgroup level notably IO and network metrics.
-It is worth noting that controllers do exist in cgroups for network and IO but they do not cover all the realworld cases.
-For instace the IO controller can be used only with block devices whereas a lot of realworld applications rely on network file systems.
+Although cgroups already provide us with rich information about metrics of individual compute units, some important metrics are still unavailable at the cgroup level, notably IO and network metrics.
+It is worth noting that controllers do exist in cgroups for network and IO, but they do not cover all real-world cases.
+For instance, the IO controller can be used only with block devices, whereas many real-world applications rely on network file systems.
 Node-level network and IO metrics can be gathered from /sys and /proc file systems relatively easily, however, the challenge here is to monitor those metrics at the cgroup level.

-CEEMS use eBPF framework to monitor network and IO metrics.
-CEEMS loads bpf programs that trace several kernel functions that are in the data path for both IO and network and expose those metrics for each cgroup.
-More importantly, this is done in a way that it is agnostic to resource manager and underlying file system.
-Similarly network metrics for TCP and UDP protocols for both IPv4 and IPv6 can be gathered by using carefully crafted bpf programs and attaching to relevant kernel functions.
+CEEMS uses the eBPF framework to monitor network and IO metrics.
+CEEMS loads BPF programs that trace several kernel functions that are in the data path for both IO and network and exposes those metrics for each cgroup.
+More importantly, this is done in a way that is agnostic to the resource manager and underlying file system.
+Similarly, network metrics for TCP and UDP protocols for both IPv4 and IPv6 can be gathered by using carefully crafted BPF programs and attaching to relevant kernel functions.

 This is a distributed approach where a daemon Prometheus exporter will run on each compute node.
-Whenever Prometheus make a scrape request, the exporter will walk through cgroup file system and bpf program maps and exposes the data to Prometheus.
-As reading cgroups file system is relatively cheap, there is a very little overhead running this daemon service.
-Similarly, BPF programs are extremely fast and efficient as they are run in kernel space.
-On average the exporter takes less than 20 MB of memory.
+Whenever Prometheus makes a scrape request, the exporter will walk through the cgroup file system and BPF program maps and expose the data to Prometheus.
+As reading the cgroups file system is relatively cheap, there is very little overhead in running this daemon service.
+Similarly, BPF programs are extremely fast and efficient as they are executed in kernel space.
+On average, the exporter takes less than 20 MB of memory.

 Energy metrics

-In an age where green computing is becoming more and more important, it is essential to expose the energy consumed by the compute units to the users to make them more aware.
-Most of energy measurement tools are based on RAPL which reports energy consumption from CPU and memory.
+In an age where green computing is becoming more and more important, it is essential to expose the energy consumed by the compute units to users to make them more aware.
+Most energy measurement tools are based on RAPL, which reports energy consumption from CPU and memory.
 It does not report consumption from other peripherals like PCIe, network, disk, etc.

-To address this, the current exporter will expose IPMI power statistics in addition to RAPL metrics.
-IPMI measurements are generally made at the node level which includes consumption by most of the components.
-However, the reported energy usage is vendor dependent and it is desirable to validate with them before reading too much into the numbers.
-In any case, this is the only complete metric we can get our hands on without needing to install any additional hardware like Wattmeters.
+To address this, the current exporter will expose node power statistics from BMC via IPMI/Redfish/Cray's PM counters in addition to RAPL metrics.
+BMC measurements are generally made at the node level, which includes consumption by most of the components.
+However, the reported energy usage is vendor dependent, and it is desirable to validate with them before drawing conclusions from the numbers.
+In any case, this is the only complete metric we can get our hands on without needing to install any additional hardware like wattmeters.

-This node level power consumption can be split into consumption of individual compute units by using relative CPU times used by the compute unit.
-Although, this is not an exact estimation of power consumed by the compute unit, it stays a very good approximation.
+This node-level power consumption can be split into consumption of individual compute units by using relative CPU times used by the compute unit.
+Although this is not an exact estimation of power consumed by the compute unit, it remains a very good approximation.

 Emission metrics

 The exporter is capable of exporting emission factors from different data sources which can be used to estimate equivalent CO2 emissions.
-Currently, for France, a real time emission factor will be used that is based on RTE eCO2 mix data.
-Besides, retrieving emission factors from Electricity Maps is also supported provided that API token is provided.
-Electricity Maps provide emission factor data for most of the countries.
+Currently, for France, a real-time emission factor will be used that is based on RTE eCO2 mix data.
+Besides, retrieving emission factors from Electricity Maps is also supported, provided that an API token is provided.
+Electricity Maps provide emission factor data for most countries.
+Similarly, factors from Watt Time can also be used when account credentials are available.
 A static emission factor from historic data is also provided from OWID data.
 Finally, a constant global average emission factor can also be used.

-Emissions collector is capable of exporting emission factors from different sources and users can choose the factor that suits their needs.
+The emissions collector is capable of exporting emission factors from different sources, and users can choose the factor that suits their needs.

 GPU metrics

-Currently, only nVIDIA and AMD GPUs are supported.
-This exporter leverages DCGM exporter for nVIDIA GPUs and AMD SMI exporter for AMD GPUs to get GPU metrics of each compute unit.
-DCGM/AMD SMI exporters exposes the GPU metrics of each GPU and the current exporter takes care of the GPU index to compute unit mapping.
+Currently, only NVIDIA and AMD GPUs are supported.
+This exporter leverages DCGM exporter for NVIDIA GPUs and AMD SMI exporter for AMD GPUs to get GPU metrics of each compute unit.
+DCGM/AMD SMI exporters expose the GPU metrics of each GPU, and the current exporter takes care of the GPU index to compute unit mapping.
 These two metrics can be used together using PromQL to show the metrics of GPU metrics of a given compute unit.

-In the case of vGPUs supported by NVIDIA Grid, the energy consumed by each vGPU is estimated using the total energy consumption of physical GPU and number of active vGPUs scheduled on that physical GPU.
-Similarly, in the case of Multi GPU Instances (MIG), the energy consumption of each MIG instance is estimated based on the relative number of Streaming Multiprocessors (SM) and total energy consumption of the physical GPU.
+In the case of vGPUs supported by NVIDIA Grid, the energy consumed by each vGPU is estimated using the total energy consumption of the physical GPU and the number of active vGPUs scheduled on that physical GPU.
+Similarly, in the case of Multi-Instance GPU (MIG), the energy consumption of each MIG instance is estimated based on the relative number of Streaming Multiprocessors (SM) and total energy consumption of the physical GPU.

 Performance metrics

 Presenting energy and emission metrics is only one side of the story.
 This will help end users to quickly and cheaply identify their workloads that are consuming a lot of energy.
 However, to make those workloads more efficient, we need more information about the application per se.
 To address this CEEMS exposes performance related metrics fetched from Linux's perf subsystem.
-These metrics help end users to quickly identify the obvious issues with their applications and there by improving them and eventually making them more energy efficient.
+These metrics help end users to quickly identify the obvious issues with their applications and thereby improve them and eventually make them more energy efficient.

 Currently, CEEMS provides performance metrics for CPU.
-It is possible to gather performance metrics for nVIDIA GPUs as well as long as operators install and enable nVIDIA DCGM libraries.
-More details can be found in DCGM docs.
+It is possible to gather performance metrics for NVIDIA GPUs as well, as long as operators install and enable NVIDIA DCGM libraries.
+More details can be found in the DCGM documentation.

 Continuous Profiling

-Continuous Profiling enables users to profile their codes on production systems which can help them to fix abnormal CPU usage, memory leaks, etc. A good primer for the continuous profiling can be consulted from Elastic Docs.
-CEEMS stack lets the users and developers to identify which applications or processes to continuously profiling where CEEMS will work in tandem with continuous profiling software to profile these applications and processes.
+Continuous Profiling enables users to profile their code on production systems, which can help them fix abnormal CPU usage, memory leaks, etc. A good primer for continuous profiling can be consulted from Elastic Docs.
+The CEEMS stack lets users and developers identify which applications or processes to continuously profile and works in tandem with profiling software to monitor these targets.

 Technologies involved